yiyanshou/DSfM/Gutenberg/README.md

 term_by_doc.py takes a folder of text files and produces a term-by-document matrix from the first n words in each file.

 QR.py uses rank reduction via QR decomposition to recommend books based on a list of keywords.

+SVD.py uses rank reduction via SVD to recommend books based on a list of keywords.